slackapi/java-slack-sdk/docs/content/guides/supported-web-frameworks.md

 ---
 ## Spring Boot

-[Spring Boot](https://spring.io/guides/gs/spring-boot/) is the most popular Web framework in Java.
+[Spring Boot](https://spring.io/guides/gs/spring-boot/) is the most popular web framework in Java.
+Bolt properly works with Spring Boot 2.2 or newer versions.
 Enabling `SlackAppServlet` in your Spring Boot application is the easiest way to run Bolt apps with the framework.

-Let's look at a tiny Gradle project. **Please note that Bolt properly works with Spring Boot 2.2 or newer versions.**
-Also, when you add Spring Boot extensions such as Spring Security, the app may not work well with Bolt.
+When you add Spring Boot extensions such as Spring Security, the app may not work well with Bolt.
-In that case, please consider splitting the app into a few and make the Bolt app as simple as possible.
+In that case, consider splitting the app into a few and make the Bolt app as simple as possible.

+Let's look at a tiny Gradle project.

 ### `build.gradle`

 Let's start with putting `build.gradle` file in the root directory of your project.
-Here is a simple project setting with Spring Boot 3.
-As you see, this is just a simple and straight-forward Spring Boot app configuration.
+Here is a project setting with Spring Boot 3.

 ```groovy
 plugins {